 Using Apple Pay

 To use Apple Pay, you will simply need to hold your iPhone up to a wireless credit card machine at the store and use Touch ID to complete the transaction.
-You don’t need to launch the Wallet app or even wake up your iPhone — it will happen automatically when it’s in range of the wireless terminal.
+You don’t need to launch the Wallet app or even wake up your iPhone — it will happen automatically when it’s in range of the wireless terminal – this is called contactless payments.

 Apple Pay is accepted in so many places, it’s hard to maintain a complete list.
-You can use this payment system in boutique stores, hotels, grocery stores, retailers, many apps, and participating websites.
+You can use this payment system in boutique stores, hotels, grocery stores, retailers, many apps, and participating websites with supporting merchant services.

 A sample of stores that accept the payment include: